demlabs-cellframe/cellframe-node/README.md

 #### DNS server install

-Install DNS server, it could be any other than Bind9 but for example we will use exactly thats one
+Install DNS server, it could be any other than Bind9 but for example we will use exactly thats one - did we test this with any other? at a least a couple of others?

 ```sudo apt-get install bind9```